HMesghali/Biogas-Production-Machine-Learning-Analysis/README.md

 All source code is made available under the **BSD 3-Clause License**.
 You are free to use and modify the code without warranty, provided that you provide attribution to the authors.
 For the full license text, see the `LICENSE` file.

-The manuscript text is not open source.
-The authors retain the rights to the article content, which is currently submitted for publication in **Waste Management** journal.

 ## Authors:
 - Mahsa Samkhaniani
 - Shabnam Sadri Moghaddam